dakota-marshall/website-hugo/content/about-me.md

 ---
 title: "About Me"
 date: 2021-08-10T11:40:19-04:00
-draft: true
+draft: false
 ---

-I am a 22-year-old Linux Enthusiast that is currently working as a Project Engineer, Service and Support Team Lead, and Systems Engineer at Vercom Systems.
-My background is in Network Engineering and Service and Support, which has laid the foundation for my career.
-Driven by my desire to learn about anything and everything I can about technology, I seek to implement what I learn to gain a better understanding of it.
-I love spending time tinkering and toying with new things to learn how they work.
-Completing a project is one of the most satisfying feelings out there.
+I'm a Linux Enthusiast that is currently working as a Systems Administrator at Datayard.
+I've been using and tinkering with Linux for around 5 years at this point, both professionally and in my free time.

-At home, my yearning to learn does not waiver.
-Over the past few years, I have been growing and fine-tuning a home lab I use as a means of training and education.
-Testing different technologies and hardware to understand their ins-and-outs.
-I consider it an invaluable tool and has accounted for a large portion of my interest and technical ability.
-With my lab and my determination to better myself and learn about the Linux ecosystem, I journeyed down the path to become Red Hat certified as a Red Hat Certified Systems Administrator.
+Over the past few years, I have been growing and fine-tuning a home lab I use as a means of learning new things and experimenting with technology that interests me.
+I consider it an invaluable tool and has accounted for a large portion of my interest and technical ability. vSphere, Docker, Ansible, Linux, git, Python, most of what I know I was able to practice by spending countless nights deep in the terminals of my homelab.

+With my lab and my determination to better myself and learn about the Linux ecosystem, In 2021 I journeyed down the path to become Red Hat certified as a Red Hat Certified Systems Administrator.
 It was a daunting task that soaked up a lot of late night studying and practicing.
-At the end, I came out certified and with a much greater understanding of Linux as a production system.
+In the end, I came out certified and with a much greater understanding of Linux and the pride of accomplishing something that was no easy feat.

-I am always ready for a new challenge and hope to further my career and education in any way I can.
-My end goal is to work in a Linux production environment working as a Linux Administrator, being able to work with Automation pipelines and managing a production environment.
+I am always ready for a new challenge and I am always looking to further my education in any way I can.
+Im a tech nerd at heart and love hearing about everything going on in the world of technology.

+Feel free to reach out via email, Linkedin, or Keybase for encrypted comms.